-In the Philippines, women comprise 29.2% of the tech industry but only 12.4% hold leadership roles, according to the 2023 World Economic Forum Global Gender Gap Report.
-This report highlights the Philippines’s ranking 16th out of 145 economies, with a gender parity score of 79.1%, the highest in Southeast Asia.
-These figures underscore both the strides made and the journey ahead for women in tech.
-Although many women work in areas such as marketing, finance, and product development rather than technical roles, they play a crucial role in supporting their technical counterparts..
-As a result, they help create digital solutions that generate opportunities for others
+In the Philippines, women comprise 29.2% of the tech industry, but only 12.4% hold leadership roles, according to the 2023 World Economic Forum Global Gender Gap Report.
+The report highlights the Philippines’ 16th rank out of 145 economies across the globe.
+It showcased the Philippines’ gender equality score of 79.1%, which is the highest in Southeast Asia.
+These statistics underscore both the progress made by women in tech and the journey ahead.

 Women Redefining the Tech Landscape in the Philippines